SathiraSriSathsara/image-generator-discord-bot/image-generator/README.md

 In this example, we generate a noise vector with a specific seed to ensure that the image is reproducible.
 You can modify the seed or generate the noise vector in other ways to create different images.

+#License
+This project is licensed under the MIT License.
+See the LICENSE file for details.